Fitting ARMA Time Series Models without Identification: A Proximal Approach: INTRODUCTION

-In many of today's applications, ARMA models should be fitted to many times series of data $\{y_t^j\}_{j=1}^J$ where $J$ is very large.
-For instance, the data could be the demand for more than thousands of product over time which are not necessarily correlated; hence, fitting Vector ARMA models are unnecessary, and separate modeling is more parsimonious.
-In such scenarios, model identifications become a significant bottleneck in the fitting process.
-This work is about a novel approach for fitting ARMA time series models that allows automating the fitting procedure by eliminating an explicit identification step.
-Indeed, with the aid of a single tuning parameter, the proposed algorithms allow data to identify the appropriate model.
+In many of today's applications, ARMA models should be fitted to many times series data $\{y_t^j\}_{j=1}^J$ with $J$ being very large, e.g., the demand data for more than thousands of products.
+If demand is uncorrelated across different products, fitting vector ARMA models is unnecessary, and separate models are preferable.
+In such scenarios, model identifications become a significant challenge in the modeling process.
+This work proposes a novel approach to fit ARMA models that allows automating the fitting procedure by merging the model identification step into the parameter estimation.
+Indeed, with the aid of a single tuning parameter, the proposed algorithm allows data to identify an appropriate model.

-\subsection{Contributions}
+\subsection{CONTRIBUTIONS}

-The contributions of this work are as follows: \begin{itemize} \item We develop a novel approach to fit ARMA time series models that identify the model only by tuning a single continuous parameter ($\lambda$).
-The main idea behind this approach is to merge the model identification into the parameter estimation step by introducing a hierarchical sparsity inducing penalty into the optimization problem.
-The sparsity inducing penalty preserves the hierarchical structure of the nonzero parameter, e.g., it will not set the first AR parameter to zero while the second AR parameter is nonzero. \item We propose an efficient proximal block coordinate descent (BCD) algorithm to solve the underlying nonsmooth and nonconvex optimization problem to a stationary point -- see Algorithm~\ref{alg:master_alg}.
-The proximal map of the nonsmooth hierarchical sparsity inducing penalty is shown to be separable on the AR and MA components. \item The proposed approach will automate the ARMA time series modeling without a need for offline inspection for model identification and allows fitting ARMA time series models to a large number of time series data. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item We develop a novel approach to fit ARMA time series models that identifies the model by tuning a single continuous parameter ($\lambda$).
+This approach merges model identification with parameter estimation by introducing a hierarchical sparsity-inducing penalty into the optimization problem.
+The sparsity-inducing penalty \emph{preserves the hierarchical model structure}, e.g., it does not allow the second AR parameter to be nonzero when the first AR parameter is zero. \item We propose an efficient proximal block coordinate descent (BCD) algorithm to solve the underlying nonsmooth and nonconvex optimization problem to a stationary point -- see Algorithm~\ref{alg:master_alg}.
+The proximal map of the nonsmooth hierarchical sparsity-inducing penalty is shown to be separable on the AR and MA components. \item The proposed approach automates the ARMA time series modeling, does not require offline model identification and allows ARMA time series modeling for a large number of time series data. \end{itemize}

-\subsection{Related work}
+\subsection{Related Work}